I do not have the USC health insurance. Can I still be seen at Eric Cohen Student Health Center?

 Your prescriptions will get covered depending on your insurance company.
 You are welcome to come by the Eric Cohen Student Health Center and consult with the physician regarding a medication.
 If he/she prescribes the medication, they can either send it the USC Pharmacy across the way or can send it to the pharmacy of your choice.
 Once you are at the pharmacy, your insurance benefits (whether it’s the USC insurance or your own private insurance) will determine the price and the amount covered.
 Please contact your insurance company as find out if they will cover medications prescribed by physicians at your student health center.

 Yes, you can.
-However, if you submit your paperwork after the deadline, we cannot guarantee that we will have clear you in time to rotate at a facility.
+However, if you submit your paperwork after the deadline, we cannot guarantee that you will be cleared in time to rotate at a facility.
 Please submit your paperwork as soon as possible.

 I had a physical done two years ago.
 Is that still valid?